 This conversion is cheap but of course less reversible.
 These sets retail for around $15 and usually yield about four couplers.
 A secondhand set is even more economical, of course.

 Be careful when you’re looking at Eztec sets, as Eztec sells a lot more G gauge trains than O gauge.
 The G gauge train won’t help you in this case.
-Eztec sold freight train sets in the past, but in recent years has sold a two-car passenger set.
+Eztec sold freight train sets in the past, but in recent years has sold a two-car passenger set called the North Pole Express.
 The O gauge sets aren’t labeled as such, so you do have to eyeball them.

 After harvesting the couplers, the Eztec passenger cars make a good conversion project.
 They look good with 4-wheel Lionel or Marx trucks installed and running behind an O27 engine.